Human rights, gender and the security sector

 The security sector must reflect the diversity of the community it serves and protects.
 International and national legal standards indicate that men and women should have equal access to employment within the police, armed forces, and other similar organizations (gendarmerie, border guards, etc.) and should not experience discrimination on any grounds.
 Additionally, it is important to ensure that newly recruited men and women of all backgrounds remain in these institutions and that significant numbers of them are able to reach the highest positions.

-ODIHR underscores these standards through the Gender and Security Sector Reform Toolkit, and training sessions highlight the importance of recruiting, retraining and promoting women in all security sector institutions.
+ODIHR underscores these standards through the Gender and Security Sector Reform Toolkit and Guidance Notes on Gender in Security Sector Oversight, and training sessions highlight the importance of recruiting, retraining and promoting women in all security sector institutions.
 The Office also reviews national action plans for the implementation of UN Security Council Resolution 1325 on Women, Peace and Security, as the basis for increased gender balance in the security sector and encourages the development of such plans in all OSCE participating States.

 The basis for this work can be found in the following core OSCE commitments and international instruments: